Thorne-Musau/SaFra-Healthcare/README.md

 ## 📖 About

-This project aims at predicting the likelihood that someone has purchased or is in possession of a Medical insurance cover based on various demographic and socio-political factors.
+This SaFra Data project aims at predicting the likelihood that someone has purchased or is in possession of a Medical insurance cover based on various demographic and socio-political factors.
 The prediction is based on identifying key features that significantly contribute to the assessment of one being in possession of a Medical Insurance cover.

 ## 📊 Features